d0zingcat/xarr-proxy/README.md

 - XarrProxy is written in golang while Jproxy uses java.
 - XarrProxy uses toml to manage configs while Jproxy uses JSON.
 - XarrProxy uses bcrypto to handle login/password encryption while Jproxy uses md5.
+- XarrProxy now does not use memory cache.

 Also thanks for the following projects, some ideas and designs are borrowed from there: